MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ---

-And for our case the momentum would be the following, which we already computed when writing down the Euler-Lagrange equations:
+And for our case the momentum would be the following, which we already computed when writing down the Euler-Lagrange equations \eqref{el0}, and given the definition of generalized momentum \eqref{momentumdef}:

 \begin{equation}
  p_i = g_{i j} \frac{dx^j}{dt}